The Occult Humanities Conference 2025:

 JESSE BRANSFORD is a New York-based artist whose work is exhibited internationally.
 He holds degrees from the New School for Social Research (BA), Parsons School of Design (BFA) and Columbia University (MFA).
 A professor of art at New York University, Bransford's work has been involved with belief and the visual systems it creates since the 1990s.
 Work has been presented in books from Fulgur Press, “A Book of Staves (Galdrastafabók),” and most recently “The Fourth and Fifth Pyramids.”
 He lectures widely on his work and the topics surrounding his work.
 He is the co-organizer of the biennial Occult Humanities Conference.
 More information can be seen at www.jessebransford.com.

 PAM GROSSMAN is the creator and host of internationally beloved podcast, The Witch Wave ("The Terry Gross of witches" - Vulture), the author of the critically acclaimed books, Waking the Witch: Reflections on Women, Magic, and Power (Gallery Books) and What is a Witch (Tin Can Forest Press), and the co-editor of the WITCHCRAFT volume of Taschen's Library of Esoterica series.
 Her new book, Magic Maker: The Enchanted Path to Creativity will be released on October 14, 2025.
-Her writing has appeared in such outlets as The New York Times, The Atlantic, Time, and Ms. Magazine.
+Her writing has appeared in such outlets as The New York Times, The Atlantic, Time, and Ms. Magazine, and she has been a featured speaker at venues including MoMA: The Museum of Modern Art, Columbia University, and IFC Center.
 She is cofounder of the Occult Humanities Conference at NYU, and her art exhibitions and magical projects have been featured in such publications as Artforum, Art in America, and The New Yorker.
 She lives in Brooklyn with her husband and their two feline familiars.
 You can find her at PamGrossman.com and @Phantasmaphile.

 Schedule